[ Printer Friendly Version ] [ Report Abuse ]

 "FRED, GEORGE, RON, GINNY, HARRY, HERMIONE!
 WE HAVE TO LEAVE IN TEN MINUTES!"
 Yelled Mrs Weasley on the morning of September 1st.

 In five minutes, six school trunks had been loaded into the back of the Weasley's new car.
 Harry was the last to leave, Hermione seeing that he was unhappy came over to him and grabbed his hand.
 Harry was glad of this, as he wouldn't of been able to handle leaving the place where his Godfather grew up, the house where Harry finally found a happy home outside of school.
 "Come on, Harry.
 It's time to go home."
 Hermione gently said.
-Harry knew she was right, the only place he has ever felt like he belonged was the huge castle thousands of miles away from where they stand now.
+Harry knew she was right, the only place he has ever felt like he belonged was the huge castle thousands of miles away from where they stood now.

 "Thank you, Hermione."
 Harry said as they were walking to the car.
 They settled down and Harry looked at the house the last time, he knew he was coming back for Christmas, but he couldn't help feeling sad.
 He caught Hermione's eyes and felt safe looking into them.